Introduction to Software-Defined Networks

 - Another big concern is related to the security and the availability of the centralized control plane, which should be kept online 100% of the time and at all cost.

-In general there are many valid concerns as we speak about moving toward SDN, that should be addressed via viable and practical solutions before we see full adoption for the technology.
+In general there are some valid concerns as we speak about SDN solutions, that should be addressed via viable and practical solutions as we see full adoption for the different parts of this technology.

 Where to go from here: